boardzilla/boardzilla-docs/docs/game/board.md

 ## Querying

-Accessing parts of the board is done using the Query API on the board and the spaces and pieces you add.
+Accessing the various Spaces and Pieces of the game is done using the Query API on the game class or on the spaces and pieces you add.
 The two most important methods are:

 - [`all`](../api/classes/GameElement#all) Search the tree recursively and return _all_ matches
 - [`first`](../api/classes/GameElement#first) Search the tree recursively and return only the _first_ match

-In the example tree above, calling `board.all(Piece)` would return the two cards at the bottom of the tree.
-If we used the Card class above, we could also have used `board.all(Card)` to return the same thing but typed correctly to the Card class.
-We can then also search by name, e.g. `board.first(Card, '2C')` to return the Card named '2C', or add properties to the search, e.g. `board.first(Card, {
+In the example tree above, calling `game.all(Piece)` would return the two cards at the bottom of the tree.
+If we used the Card class above, we could also have used `game.all(Card)` to return the same thing but typed correctly to the Card class.
+We can then also search by name, e.g. `game.first(Card, '2C')` to return the Card named '2C', or add properties to the search, e.g. `game.first(Card, {
 number: 1 })` to return the first ace in the game.

 Any methods that return lists of elements, like `all`, actually return an